openvinotoolkit/model_server/docs/performance_tuning.md

 This document gives an overview of various parameters that can be configured to achieve maximum performance efficiency.

-## Adjusting the number of Inference Engine streams
+## Adjusting the number of Inference Engine streams in CPu and GPU target devices

 OpenVINO Model Server can be tuned to a single client use case or to a high concurrency.
 It is done via setting the number of execution streams.
 They split the available resources to perform parallel execution of multiple requests.